ctnava/rxtechnotes/inventory_management.md

 - **Package** inventory securely for shipment, following all handling and labeling protocols.
 - 🔐 **Controlled Substances**:
   - Destruction must be documented using `DEA Form 41`
+  - Reverse Distribution of Schedule II medication must be documented using `DEA Form 222`
   - Return to a reverse distributor must maintain **chain-of-custody**
   - Disposal on-site (rare) must be **witnessed** and logged per DEA and state board requirements